 There are long term business plans and short term forecasts in place which are reviewed and updated on an ongoing regular basis by management.
+The Group is in a net asset position.

 The directors have a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future.
 Thus they have adopted the going concern basis of accounting in preparing these interim financial statements.